 How to Go Horse Trekking in Kyrgyzstan

-Kyrgyzstan offers amazing landscapes, where you can admire jaw-dropping lakes in this country.
+If you are visiting Kyrgyzstan you’ll soon find it offers amazing landscapes, where you can admire jaw-dropping lakes in this country.
 Since it is part of the culture to get around by horse in Kyrgyzstan, more and more travel agencies propose horse trekking in Kyrgyzstan to tourists.
+A horse trek is one of THE things to do in Kyrgyzstan.

 The Kyrgyzstan trekking tours usually take three or four days.
 You trek along a lake in small groups (3 to 5 people) with a guide, usually a young guy in his early 20s, who speaks English.